 Let’s face it: seeing your cat do his business in the home is not ideal, and on top of that, it generates foul odors.
 With that in mind, the privacy this product gives is one of its best features.
 The shape of this product minimizes odor and gives Whiskers his privacy.
 It also helps avoid litter being spilled or trailed through your home.
 Plus, the non-skid rubber feet ensure the unit does not slide around on hardwood floors, and the large entry on top makes it easy for even the chunkiest cats to get in and out.

 - Compared to other cat litter boxes, the sleek design makes it less of an eyesore.

 - The grooved grippy top helps remove litter from your cat’s feet as they climb out.
 We were impressed by how much it reduced litter traction throughout the home.

 - The included scooper feels a tad flimsy, so you may want to purchase your own.

 Van Ness CP5 Sifting Cat Pan

 When it comes to cleaning out kitty litter, the faster the better.
 It is not a chore most people look forward to, though this cat pan from Van Ness at least makes it easy.
 The smooth polished finish makes sure waste doesn’t stain or stick to the surface, so you can wipe and wash away any poo and pee.
 Better yet, this option features a filter pan that sifts solid droppings out and saves the clean litter.

-- Includes an extra pan for sifting out solids
+- The included extra pan is convenient for sifting out solids.

-- Can actually reduce the amount of kitty litter needed, since clean litter gets saved through the sifting
+- It can actually reduce the amount of kitty litter needed since clean litter gets saved through the sifting.

 Frequently Asked Questions